cztomczak/cefpython/README.md

 [![](https://img.shields.io/badge/commits%20since-v31.2-lightgray.png "Commits since v31.2 release")](https://github.com/cztomczak/cefpython/compare/05366f2...master)

 __IMPORTANT NOTES__:
+* Branches cefpython51/52/53+ with latest Chrome are tested and work only on Linux currently.
+  Instructions for building these are in docs/[Build-instructions.md](docs/Build-instructions.md)
-* Master branch is a work in progress.
-The last stable release is in the cefpython31 branch.
+* The last stable release is in the cefpython31 branch.
 Up-to-date API docs for the cefpython31 branch can be viewed in commit [169a1b2](https://github.com/cztomczak/cefpython/tree/169a1b20d3cd09879070d41aab28cfa195d2a7d5/docs/api).
 * Repository rewritten on 2016-02-15 to reduce its size.
 Please clone it again.

 Table of contents:
 * [Introduction](#introduction)